willemmulder/BetterExamples.js/readme.md

 Version
 -----------------
 Trunk
-- todo Make BetterExamples.js work with CodeMirror
+> todo Make BetterExamples.js work with CodeMirror
 1.0
 + Catch errors and log messages
 + Show errors and log messages at appropriate line
 + Make proper scrolling work for longer code
 + Work in Chrome, Firefox, Opera and IE9
++ Step-debug mode (thanks Alex Young for the idea)